yeasin2002/react-ts-starter/README.md

 ```

 #### Note: If you need SEO or Server Side Rendering you can use Next.js, Nuxtjs, Remix, Astro Etc SSR based framework.
 This template is just for vite-react.
-also you can use my own nextjs starter tempaltes